 Gold Camp Road follows the former railroad from Colorado Springs to Cripple Creek called the "Short Line".
 In the 1920s the railroad has been converted to a car toll road, eventually becoming a free public road.
 In 1988 tunnel #3 collapsed and was never repaired.
 Because of this, the road is now closed to vehicular traffic and is popular with bikers and hikers.

 Difficulty: Medium.
-The trail continuously climbs from the Cheyenne canyon but being a former railroad bed the grade is mild.
+The trail continuously climbs from the Cheyenne canyon but being a former railroad bed the grade is mild and steady.

-Directions: Coming south on I-25 take exit 140 and get on Cheyenne Blvd via S Tejon St. Drive all the way until you reach Cheyenne Canyon.
+Directions: Coming south on I-25 take exit 140 and get on Cheyenne Blvd via S Tejon St. Drive all the way through the Cheyenne Canyon.
 Drive past Helen Hunt falls until you reach parking lot at intersection with Gold Camp Road.

 Comments: Have you hiked this trail?
 Please leave your review / comments / updates or photos.